JRetza/radio-astronomy-fftw/README.md

 **All the programs have been modified to produce and manage binary data files instead of .csv ones for improved performance and reduced storage size.**

-A diagram showing the interactions between the various programs is available [here](doc/observ-sw-diagram.png)
+A diagram showing the interactions between the various programs is available [here](https://raw.githubusercontent.com/mariocannistra/radio-astronomy-fftw/master/doc/observ-sw-diagram.png)

+Full documentation of the software setup and config for the various programs and tools is [here](doc/sw-setup.pdf)

 **All this sw has been changed/written, built and tested on a Raspberry PI 2 and then installed and re-tested on a Raspberry PI 3.**